GSA/idmanagement.gov/README.md

 The complete workflow and asset ledger are maintained in the parent workspace's `HOW_IDM_C2PA_WORKS.md` and `C2PA_SIGNED_ASSET_LOG.md`; those files are outside this site's Git repository.

 The Adobe Inspect button uses the rendered `site.url` as the asset origin and preserves the asset path (including a deployment `baseurl`) and query.
-Set `site.url` to the public staging origin in the staging configuration; the repository default is `https://www.idmanagement.gov`.
+This experiment sets `site.url` to `https://federalist-cf03235f-a054-4178-aafb-4e1e61e0d42c.sites.pages.cloud.gov`.
+Cloud.gov supplies `/preview/gsa/idmanagement.gov/0902-idm-c2pa-experiment` as `site.baseurl`; do not also append it to `site.url`.
+Restore the production origin before promoting this configuration to production.
 The button also appears locally and inspects the published asset at that configured origin.

+C2PA icon and WASM requests use the current deployment origin plus the rendered `site.baseurl`.
+This keeps browser validation on the staging deployment even when it is hosted under a preview path; `site.url` is used separately for Adobe Inspect links.
+Commit the regenerated viewer bundle alongside layout changes.